 From her first unplanned public performance at her uncle's wedding when she was a toddler, to being invited to sing in an arena for thousands at Missouri's state FFA convention two decades later- Sara Morgan is making an ever expanding ripple in the country music scene.

-A gifted songwriter and neo-traditional country recording artist, Sara has played with/alongside or been a supporting act for Ryan Adams, Ray Wylie Hubbard, Sara Evans, Loretta Lynn, Eli Young Band, Hal Ketchum, Jim Lauderdale, John Michael Montgomery, Dallas Wayne, BJ Thomas, Radney Foster, Casey Donahew, Craig Wayne Boyd, Rodney Crowell, Michael Martin Murphey, John Corbett, Ben Taylor, Sean Rowe, Chuck Mead, the Rainmakers, and many others.
+A gifted songwriter and neo-traditional country recording artist, Sara has played with/alongside or been a supporting act for Randy Rogers Band, Ray Wylie Hubbard, Sara Evans, Loretta Lynn, Eli Young Band, Hal Ketchum, Jim Lauderdale, Ryan Adams, John Michael Montgomery, Dallas Wayne, BJ Thomas, Radney Foster, Casey Donahew, Craig Wayne Boyd, Rodney Crowell, Michael Martin Murphey, John Corbett, Ben Taylor, Sean Rowe, Chuck Mead, the Rainmakers, and many others.

 Originally from a small farm town in Southeast Arkansas and now based in Kansas City, Sara is a performing songwriter who always captivates her audiences -- whether she's in the spotlight at a songwriter showcase, playing with her trusty sidekick, guitarist Pastor Carl Butler, or entertaining at large events with her band.

-Sara is a natural story teller.
-Her songs are always lyrically substantial and spring from her own life experiences.
-During solo shows, her audiences listen so attentively to her words that you'll hear them shush a talker.
-Sara has a soulful and unforgettable crystalline vocal, and her southern roots are evident the moment she speaks and one hears the twinkle and shimmer of her Arkansas drawl.
+Sara is a natural story teller and her southern roots are evident the moment she speaks and one hears the twinkle and shimmer of her Arkansas drawl.

-Choosing to take a road less traveled, Sara has songwriting chops not often found in mainstream music today.
-Unlike many of her Nashville based counterparts, Sara does not co-write her songs.
+Choosing to take a road less traveled, Sara does not co-write her songs.
 When she creates a new work, the lyrics, melodies, and arrangement come to her all at once.
 "I can be talking to someone and they can say something that gives me a song idea -- and from that point on I'm checked out of the conversation and hearing an entire song in my head".

 Sara comes from a musically diverse upbringing.
 "You'll hear influences from multiple genres when I sing," she says.
 "I grew up hearing country, rock and roll, soul, jazz, blues, bluegrass, pop, classical, instrumental, gospel, and adult contemporary.
 The list of music I was exposed to is immense.
 I don't think there was much music my family didn't listen to.
 But, you'll definitely hear vocal influences from Loretta, Dolly, Reba, and Norah Jones...and sometimes Emmy Lou Harris, Janis Joplin, and Alison Krauss."
 Her vast collection of music is as eclectic as her songwriting.

 A trained saxophone player, Sara learned to pick the guitar at the age of fifteen after a friend showed her a few chords and she began exploring the various melodies she could play with single strings.
 She later taught herself piano, and began writing complete songs while still in college.
 "I was always writing poems, but when I realized I could put those words to music, my life changed.
 I sent my first song to a friend who said she loved it.
 Of course it was terrible.
-But, a mentor, Jason North, told me I should pursue that path -- and I have been writing nonstop ever since."
+But, a mentor, Jason North (who also producer Sara's earliest works) told me I should pursue that path -- and I have been writing nonstop ever since."

-Sara's commitment to writing songs with meaning always gives listeners the chance to hear compositions that range from unique, sincere, and smart to witty and sarcastic, and they never fail to make a statement about who she is, where's she been, what she's observed, or where she's headed next.
+Sara's songs never fail to make a statement about who she is, where's she been, what she's observed, or where she's headed next.